JakeOppegaard/JakeOppegaard/README.md

 ### Hello There!

-I am currently a junior at the University of Iowa, studying business analytics and information systems with a minor in Spanish.
+My name is Jake Oppegaard and I am currently a junior at the University of Iowa.
+I am studying business analytics and information systems with a minor in Spanish.

 <!--
 **JakeOppegaard/JakeOppegaard** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started: